 This course equips students with the knowledge and skills to engage in dance research.
 It introduces them to the rich material resources of the University and the broader research community.
 A range of theoretical frameworks and methodologies will be addressed, as will strategies for designing a research project, determining a clear rationale and appropriate parameters, and articulating particular research questions.
-The aim is for students to understand current debates, the nature of evidence and argument, and the relationships between practice, theory and criticism.
+The aim is for students to understand current debates and trends in the field of dance, the nature of evidence and argument, and the relationships between practice, theory and criticism.
+Particular attention will be given to the art of dance writing and articulating choreographic practice through language.